civilservicelgbt/civilservicelgbt.github.io/_manuals/civil-service-lgbt-mentoring-programme.md

 <div id="markdown-content" markdown="1">
 <!-- Don't remove code above -->

-The Civil Service LGBT+ mentoring programme is a career development offer developed and led by the *Civil Service LGBT+ Network*.

 ## About this publication

-This is a guidance document.
+This is a guidance document for the Civil Service LGBT+ mentoring programme.
 It reflects the process by which the mentoring programme has been administered so far.
 The intended audience for the document is volunteers who are looking to replicate and improve upon this process.

 This document was last updated on 2 January 2022.

 ## Purpose of the programme

-The Civil Service LGBT+ mentoring programme was created for two reasons:
+The Civil Service LGBT+ mentoring programme is a career development offer developed and led by the **Civil Service LGBT+ Network**.
+The mentoring programme was created for two reasons:

 1. to support LGBT+ civil servants in developing their career
 2. to create greater visibility of LGBT+ role models throughout the Civil Service